BeeStation/BeeStation-Hornet/code/datums/components/COMPONENT_TEMPLATE.md

 		send_to_playing_players(myargtwo)

 /datum/component/mycomponent/RegisterWithParent()
-	RegisterSignal(parent, COMSIG_NOT_REAL, PROC_REF(signalproc))
-		// RegisterSignal can take a signal name by itself, RegisterSignals(parent, list(COMSIG_NOT_REAL_EITHER, COMSIG_ALMOST_REAL), PROC_REF(otherproc))
+	// RegisterSignal can take a signal name by itself, RegisterSignal(parent, COMSIG_NOT_REAL, PROC_REF(signalproc))

 	// or a list of them to assign to the same proc
 	//! if signals are a list, use 'RegisterSignals' with extra s.
-		//! if it's a single signal, use 'RegisterSignal' without s
+	//! if it's a single signal, use 'RegisterSignal' without s RegisterSignals(parent, list(COMSIG_NOT_REAL_EITHER, COMSIG_ALMOST_REAL), PROC_REF(otherproc))

 /datum/component/mycomponent/UnregisterFromParent()
-	UnregisterSignal(parent, COMSIG_NOT_REAL)          // UnregisterSignal has similar behavior
+	// UnregisterSignal has similar behavior
-	UnregisterSignal(parent, list(
+	UnregisterSignal(parent, COMSIG_NOT_REAL)

-			/* But you can just include all registered signals in one call */ COMSIG_NOT_REAL,
+	// But you can just include all registered signals in one call UnregisterSignal(parent, list(
+		COMSIG_NOT_REAL,
 		COMSIG_NOT_REAL_EITHER,
 		COMSIG_ALMOST_REAL,